 As per dictionary.com the word perpetual means continuing or enduring forever; everlasting.
 In chess, perpetual check means a condition in which a player can force a draw by constantly checking the opponent’s king.

-One of the common misconception that many players have is that they think there is a rule of perpetual check by which you can draw a game.
-But in reality is there is no such rule that directly talks about perpetual check.
+One of the common misconceptions that many players have is that they think there is a rule of perpetual check by which you can draw a game.
+But in reality, there is no such rule that directly talks about perpetual check.

 As per Wikipedia, a draw by perpetual check is no longer a rule, rather it arises indirectly by threefold repetition or the 50 move rule.

-Now I want to discuss with one of the common question that many chess players ask related to this topic.
+Now I want to discuss one of the common questions that many chess players ask related to this topic.

 Stalemate is a special type of draw but it is different from threefold repetition.
-In stalemate the king is not in check.
+In a stalemate, the king is not in check.
 But to continue the game the player has no other legal moves left.
 So the game immediately ends in a draw.

-So that it!
+So that’s it!
 Hope you understood everything and your all misconceptions are cleared.
-If you found this article helpful then do share with others.
+If you found this article helpful then do share it with others.